 Figure 2-6 charts the pressure data for well MW 35-7-8-2.
-Figure 2-6 shows nearly equal wellhead and downhole pressures for the period of record when the well is completely shut in.
-For example, wellhead and downhole pressures recorded on January 1, 2023 were 64.39 psia and 64.72 psia respectively under shut-in conditions.
-Based on the period of record to date, incomplete well shut-in is indicated whenever the well pressure drops below about 70 psia.
+Figure 2-6 shows nearly equal wellhead and downhole pressures for the period of record when the well is completely shut in with no leaks.
+For example, wellhead and downhole pressures recorded on January 1, 2024 were 80.38 psia and 80.85 psia respectively under shut-in conditions.